MateeDevs/devstack-ios-app/README.md

 FIXME

 ## RubyGems + CocoaPods
-- First of all you should have installed Ruby version 2.5.3 or newer (you can easily manage your Ruby versions with [rbenv](https://github.com/rbenv/rbenv))
+- First of all you should have installed Ruby version 2.5.3 or higher (you can easily manage your Ruby versions with [rbenv](https://github.com/rbenv/rbenv))
+- You should also have installed rubygems version 3.0.0 or higher (you can update rubygems with `gem update --system`)
 - All ruby gems used in the project (cocoapods, twine, fastlane, ..) are installed via [Bundler](http://bundler.io/)
 - Individual gems are specified in the `Gemfile` and `Gemfile.lock` and can be installed with `bundle install --path vendor/bundle`
 - Any of the installed gems can be started with `bundle exec` (for example `bundle exec pod install --repo-update` for CocoaPods)